DawidLokiec/web_socket_test_automation_framework/README.md

 5. The client passes these responses to the test that started it.
 6. Finally, the test validate the received response against the expected one.

-*The idea to make the client endpoint and the tests as well as single (and possible distributed) processes came from the idea to make a "long living" test case that receives push messages that have to be monitored and validated.
+*The *decision* to make the client endpoint and the tests as well as single (and possible distributed) processes came from the idea to make a "long living" test case that receives push messages that have to be monitored and validated.
 Such test case could be deployed with the help of the framework to its own node within a cluster and test the server.
 The test fails when its process terminates, because of a failing assertion and/or pattern matching.*

 ### Java Implementation